-From digestion to fertility – our endocrine system sends hormones through our bloodstream to help our body regulate essential functions.
+From digestion to fertility – our endocrine system sends hormones throughout our bloodstream to help our body regulate essential functions.
 Factors like poor sleep, stress, infections, and hormonal birth control can contribute to a hormone imbalance affecting your everyday life.

-Hormone imbalances occur when there is too little or too much of a hormone being produced, or when there is an imbalance in relation to other hormone levels.
-Even the smallest offset or hormones can cause major side effects, affecting your everyday life.
+Hormone imbalances happen when there is too little or too much of a hormone in the bloodstream.
+Even the smallest offset can cause side effects throughout the body.

-- Metabolism rate and appetite, resulting in weight loss or gain.
+- Metabolism rate and appetite

-- Reproductive cycles and sexual function, resulting in low libido or infertility.
+- Reproductive cycles and sexual function

 Causes of Hormone Imbalances